thepanacealab/covid19_twitter/README.md

 ## Latest Updates:

+07/25/21 Version 72 of the dataset.
+Daily data has been added for 7/24, 7/23, 7/22, and 7/21.
+Dailies update frequency will change to once a week on Wednesdays.

 07/21/21 Daily data (under the /dailies/ folder) has been added for 7/20, 7/19, and 7/18, note that some tweets will bleed into the following day due to different timezones cap tured.